Control variates for variance-reduced ratio of means estimators

-\begin{proposition}[Variance of the CV/MC estimator] Let $(A_i, B_i, C_i)_{i=1 \dots n}$ be i.i.d. real samples from the joint distribution of the random variables $A$, $B$, and $C$, where $B$ is a control variate.
-The variance of the CV/MC estimator can be approximated as
+\begin{proposition}[Variance of the CV/CV estimator] Let $(A_i, B_i, C_i, D_i)_{i=1 \dots n}$ be i.i.d. samples from the joint distribution of the random variables $A, B, C, D \in L^2$, where $B$ and $D$ are control variates.
+The variance of the CV/CV estimator can be approximated as

 \end{proposition}